apsega/Nginx-PHP-FPM/README.md

 Docker container for Nginx + PHP-FPM based on CentOS latest image.

-Additional PHP extensions are included for various CMS (such as OpenCart) support:
+Additional PHP extensions are included for various CMS (such as OpenCart, PrestaShop) support:

 - php-gd
 - php-mcrypt
 - php-mysql
+- php-mbstring
+- php-xml

 Added custom ``nginx.conf`` configuration file that passes all PHP scripts to FastCGI (PHP-FPM).
 SEO URLs are supported.